 A simple funnel is best, though, and usually most effective.

 These emails are designed to give your customer confidence in you in steps and take them forward to an ultimate purchase.

 A Basic Email Campaign Example:

-Whether it’s a retail item for sale of a $997 course, your products need a sales page.
+Whether it’s an online course for a $997, your products need a sales page.
 It is the jumping off point that motivates your audience and convinces them your product or service is right for them.

 You can link to and send your audience to a sales page no matter where they are in your sales funnel.
 Your strategy will depend on how well you know your audience and how much trust needs to be built up before making the sales presentation.